nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide
 This is a project template for a greenfield Java project.

 It's named after the Java mascot Duke.
 Given below are instructions on how to use it.

+You can download it from [Here](https://github.com/Kimowarui/ip/releases)

 ## Introduction
 Duke frees your mind of having to remember things you need to do.
 It's,